MapStory: Prototyping Editable Map Animations with LLM Agents: Implementation

 \subsection{LLM Architecture}

 \system{}'s agent architecture follows a human-in-the-loop approach to creating, verifying, and querying information for map animations.
-We chose to separate our architecture into a agent workflow consisting of multiple calls as LLMs perform better when broken down into modular task due to token limitations, continuity issues or clarity \cite{wangprompting}.
-We chose the two main tasks of creating map animations as found in our formative explorations, an animation guide planner and a research assistant.
+We chose to separate our architecture into an agentic workflow consisting of multiple calls as LLMs perform better when broken down into modular task due to token limitations, continuity issues or clarity \cite{wangprompting}.
+We chose the two main tasks of creating map animations as found in our formative explorations: an animation planning stage and a research stage.
 Our architecture features two primary LLM agents: a scene breakdown agent and a map animation researcher agent.
-We use the \textit{o1} model for scene breakdown tasks, while Perplexity’s \textit{sonar-pro} model serves as the research agent, helping maintain accurate outputs.
-The scene breakdown agent is responsible for converting user input into a structured JSON-based scene breakdown.
-The research agent then examines the relevant modules from that breakdown, performs chain-of-thought reasoning \cite{wei2022chain} to validate their parameters, and finally invokes the appropriate function call with the confirmed arguments.
+We use the \textit{o1} model for scene breakdown tasks, while Perplexity’s \textit{sonar-pro} model serves as the research agent, helping with web-queried outputs.
+The scene breakdown agent is responsible for converting user input into a structured JSON-based scene layout with key animation blocks in sequence.
+The researcher agent then examines the relevant modules from that breakdown, performs chain-of-thought reasoning \cite{wei2022chain} to validate their parameters, and finally invokes the appropriate function call with the confirmed arguments.
 Below, we detail both agent roles.